 Academic work involves a ton of writing, so I figured that an investment in the writing process should be worthwhile.
-I’ve just finished an online course called Writing in the Sciences with Kristin Sainani of Stanford, which had solid advice for all stages of writing.
+Here are my takeaways from a great online course called Writing in the Sciences with Kristin Sainani of Stanford, which had solid advice for all stages of writing.
 I highly recommend the course to anyone that wants to learn about academic writing or needs a reminder of good writing habits.
 Here I’ll summarise the writing process.
 The course is about academic writing but the lessons will hopefully be useful for others as well.

 The writing process

 This post focuses on the writing process: how words end up on a page.
 It can be as simple or complicated as you would like, ranging from one sentence punchlines like “writing is what happens when bottom meets seat” to entire books on the subject.
 My goal here is not to replace either of those (I reference books for further reading at the end) but instead summarise some of the most useful advice I’ve found for later reference.